Skip to main content

 Through a process of ncRNA dependent Polycomb repression, the HOTAIR sequence can control epige- netic regulation.
 Plycomb is a portein that puts stop marks on the tails of histones so that they can cause specific folds in the genetic material.
 On their own histones, are undirected, so it is necessary for some mechanism to dictate how they attach to the genome.
 This process of discovery has led to great interest in the power of long intergenic non-coding RNAs to affect epigenetic regulation.

-This page titled 12.5: Long non-coding RNAs in Epigenetic Regulation is shared under a CC BY-NC-SA 4.0 license and was authored, remixed, and/or curated by Manolis Kellis et al. (MIT OpenCourseWare) via source content that was edited to the style and standards of the LibreTexts platform; a detailed edit history is available upon request.
+This page titled 12.5: Long non-coding RNAs in Epigenetic Regulation is shared under a CC BY-NC-SA 4.0 license and was authored, remixed, and/or curated by Manolis Kellis et al. (MIT OpenCourseWare) via source content that was edited to the style and standards of the LibreTexts platform.